marczz/unix_memo/source/ssh.rst

 script ``rscreen`` or ``rtmux`` allow a *perpetual* ssh session.
 It is in Debian.
 To use autossh a monitoring port should be choosen using the ``-M`` option, but the debian version of autossh uses a wrapper to automatically select a free monitoring port.

-In any case you could also disable the monitoring port with ``-M 0`` and have ssh do itself the monitoring by setting ``ServerAliveInterval`` and ``ServerAliveCountMax`` options to have the SSH client exit if it finds itself no longer connected to the server.
-If not set in the [man:ssh\_config] file your command line looks like:
+As OpenSSH supports *keepalive* message since v 3.8 (2004), it is better to use it rather than the monitoring port so you will disable the monitoring port with ``-M 0`` and have ssh do itself the monitoring by setting ``ServerAliveInterval`` and ``ServerAliveCountMax`` as explained in in the above :ref:`keep alive section <keep_alive>`.

+If the *keepalive* is not set in the :bsdman:`ssh_config` file your command line looks like:

 ::

-    $ autossh -M 0 -o "ServerAliveInterval 45" -o "ServerAliveCountMax 2" username@myserver
+    $ autossh -M 0 -o "ServerAliveInterval 45" -o "ServerAliveCountMax 2" username@example.com

+..  _sshfs_with_autossh:

 To use sshfs with autossh you can use: